Sosiggg/Sosiggg/README.md

 <a href='https://www.linkedin.com/in/ivi-susej-marie-salas-389383344/'><img align='left' alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" height="20px"/></a><img src="https://komarev.com/ghpvc/?username=sosiggg&style=flat-square&color=1a1b26" alt="Profile views" />
 <br/>
 <br/>
-I am a front-end developer currently studying at University of Science and Technology of Southern Philippines, passionate about building user-friendly, responsive, and dynamic web applications.
-I specialize in **JavaScript**, **React**, and **Flutter**, with a focus on creating high-quality, scalable, and efficient applications.
+I am an aspiring Web Developer currently studying at the University of Science and Technology of Southern Philippines.
+I’m passionate about creating user-friendly, responsive, and dynamic web applications that deliver seamless user experiences.

+With a strong foundation in JavaScript, React, and Flutter, I focus on building high-quality, scalable, and efficient applications.
+I continuously strive to enhance my skills and stay updated with modern web technologies to bring innovative ideas to life through clean, maintainable code.

 ---